Geodesic planes in a geometrically finite end and the halo of a measured lamination: Train tracks and symbolic coding

 Let $\mathcal{A}_\tau(T)$ be the set of admissible words of length at most $T$.
 We have:

 \begin{prop} The number $|\mathcal{A}_\tau(T)|$ of admissible words of length $\le T$ has polynomial growth in $T$.
 More precisely, \end{prop}

-\begin{proof} We can describe each simple train path $\gamma$ of $\tau$ with the following information: \begin{itemize}[topsep=0mm, itemsep=0mm] \item A function $f: E_{\tau} \to \mathbb{N}\cup\{0\}$ that assigns to each branch $e$ the number of times $\gamma$ passes through $e$; \item Two points, each on one side of some branch.
-These points are the endpoints of $\gamma$. \item Two numbers $0<s,k\le T$.
-Subarcs of $\gamma$ (and hence their endpoints) in each branch $e \in E_\tau$ are ordered since they do not intersect.
-The numbers $s,k$ are places of the endpoints in the order. \end{itemize} We can construct $\gamma$ from these data uniquely (if there exists any $\gamma$ with these properties).
-For each $e$, we draw $f(e)$ arcs parallel to $e$ in a neighborhood of $e$ and at each vertex we connect incoming and outgoing arcs (except the two endpoints of $\gamma$) without making any intersection.
-Therefore, there is an injective map from $\mathcal{A}_{\tau}(T)$ to the set of multiples $(f, P_1,Q_1,s,k)$.
-The cardinality of this set of multiples is at most (the number of functions $f$)$\times 2|E_\tau|\times 2|E_\tau| \times T \times T$.
+\begin{proof} Consider a small neighborhood of $\tau$ on the surface.
+Then a simple train path of $\tau$ can be represented by a path in this neighborhood with no self-intersection.
+From this representation, we can describe each simple train path $\gamma$ of $\tau$ by the following information: \begin{itemize}[topsep=0mm, itemsep=0mm] \item A function $f: E_{\tau} \to \mathbb{N}\cup\{0\}$ that assigns to each branch $e$ the number of times $\gamma$ passes through $e$; \item Two branch endpoints $P,Q$.
+These points present the endpoints of $\gamma$. $P$ specifies a vertex and a branch connecting to that vertex.
+The branch is the one that contains the subarc of $\tau$ with endpoint $P$.
+Similarly, $Q$ is chosen. \item Numbers $0<s,k\le T$.
+Consider subarcs of $\gamma$ in one branch's neighborhood.
+Since the subarcs are not intersecting, we can number them from $1$ to $r$ (r is the number of subarcs in the branch).
+Based on their order in the rectangular neighborhood of the branch.
+The numbers $s,k$ are assigned to the endpoints of $\gamma$. \end{itemize} We can uniquely construct $\gamma$ from these data (if any $\gamma$ exists with these properties) as follows.
+For each $e$, we consider $f(e)$ parallel arcs in the neighborhood of $e$.
+At each vertex, we connect all incoming and outgoing arcs, except the two endpoints $P,Q$ of $\gamma$, without making any intersection.
+Therefore, there is a unique way to connect them.
+See Figure \ref{fig: traintrack.connect.arcs}.